harrybhai123/countries-app/README.md

 - Search for countries by name
 - View detailed information about each country
-- Responsive design for mobile and desktop
+- Responsive design for mobile, tab and desktop

 ## Demo